organisciak/dissertation/document/4_posterior.md

 When a user starts to type in a query, five suggestions appear.
 For example, typing 'r' will suggest 'recipes', 'red hair', 'rings', 'relationship quotes', and 'rustic wedding'.
 These appear to be the five-most probable queries starting with the provided string.
-For an insight of what types of queries are in the sampling frame and more generally what topics are popular among Pinterest users, Table <!--TODO1 --> lists the auto-complete suggestions when each letter of the alphabet is entered into the search box.
+For an insight of what types of queries are in the sampling frame and more generally what topics are popular among Pinterest users, Table 1<!--TODO2 auto-number--> lists the auto-complete suggestions when each letter of the alphabet is entered into the search box.

 It should be noted, however, that a sample frame of just the most popular terms is too general.
 To shift the sample away from the head of the distribution, the sampling frame will also include 500 queries derived from auto-complete suggestions based on two character strings: specifically, the one hundred most common two-character pairs occurring at the start of the English language.[^twoletter]